Resume Design and Useful Tips when Applying for Jobs

 Don’t Fax Your resume: In today’s world there is no good reason to fax your resume unless you are asked to do it.
 Faxes are difficult for the reader to work with and to distribute.
 Faxing makes you look “old school” and unqualified to work in a modern business.
 Don’t do it!

-LinkedIn and Indeed Resumes: Use care when submitting your resume through LinkedIn, Indeed and other job board generated resumes services.
-While these systems make it very convenient to apply to multiple jobs, be aware that they produce a generic “one size fits all” style that quite often deletes too much information and destroys all of your hard work in formatting a good resume.
-So, when possible, apply directly to the employer or agency with your self-formatted resume attached.
-Take a look at what they are producing for you and to be sure it represents you well.
+LinkedIn and Indeed “Easy Apply” Resumes: Most recruiters I talk to say they just delete these without even looking at them.
+They look terrible and don’t give any useful information.
+So, be careful when submitting your resume through LinkedIn, Indeed and other job board generated resumes services.
+While these “easy apply” systems make it very convenient to send your resume to multiple jobs, be aware that they produce a generic “one size fits all” style that quite often deletes too much information and destroys all of your hard work you put into formatting a good resume.
+When possible, avoid the “Easy Apply” button and apply directly to the employer or agency with your personal resume.

 Keep it Clean and Simple: Loud colors and funky fonts belong on birthday party invitations, not your resume.
 You may not be a professional, but you don’t want to look unprofessional, so keep your resume clean and simple.
 Use a 10 or 12 point font throughout the resume.
 Do not highlight information unless you are asked to do so.
 Instead, reference how you qualify in your cover letter.
 And limit the use of bullets, underlining and deep indentations that break up your document and take up space.